saragrazi/cardsReactProject/README.md

-# Business Card App
+Business Card App

-## Introduction
+Introduction

-Welcome to the Business Card App!
-This web application allows users to manage their business card information.
-It is built using React and MongoDB, providing a user-friendly experience for adding, editing, and deleting business cards.
+Business Card App is a web application built using React, Node.js, and MongoDB.
+It allows users to manage their business card information.
+Users can sign up, log in, and then add, edit, delete, and search for business card details.
+The site is responsive, meaning it can be used on different devices, such as desktops, tablets, and smartphones.
+Prerequisites

+Before running the application, ensure you have the following installed:

+    Node.js
+    MongoDB Compass

-## Installation
+Installation

-To run the app, follow these steps:

-1. Clone the repository to your local machine.
+    Clone the repository to your local machine.

+    Navigate to the client folder and install the required dependencies using npm:

+csharp

+npm init
+npm install

-2. Navigate to the project directory and install the required dependencies using npm:
+    Navigate to the server folder and install the required dependencies using npm:

-   run:
-   'npm install' on the folders client and server

-   Start the application:

-   run on the client folder -

-   'npm start' and navigate your browser to "http://localhost:3000"
+csharp

+npm init
+npm install

 Usage

-    Sign up for an account or log in if you already have one.

-    Once logged in, you can add, edit, and delete business card details.

-    Use the search functionality to find specific business cards.

-    The app is responsive and can be used on various devices for a seamless experience.
+To use the site, follow these steps:

+    Open MongoDB Compass and ensure the database is running.

+    Run the client application:

+bash

+cd client
+npm start

+    Run the server application:

+arduino

+cd server
+npm run dev

+    Open your web browser and navigate to http://localhost:3000 to access the Business Card App.

-## Features
+Features

-- User Registration and Authentication: Users can sign up for an account, log in, and log out.
+    User registration and authentication: Users can sign up for an account, log in, and log out.

+    User interface: The site has a user-friendly interface with a clean and modern design.

-- Business Card Management: Users can add, edit, and delete business card details, including name, contact information, address, and more.
+    Business card management: Users can add, edit, and delete business card details.
+They can also search for specific business cards.

-- Search Functionality: Users can search for specific business cards based on name, company, or any other criteria.

-- Responsive Design: The app is designed to be responsive, ensuring a seamless user experience on various devices, such as desktops, tablets, and smartphones.
+    Responsive design: The site is designed to be responsive and will adapt to different screen sizes.

-## Technologies Used

-- React: A front-end JavaScript library for building user interfaces.

-- MongoDB: A NoSQL database for storing and managing business card data.

-Database

-The app uses MongoDB as the database to store and manage all business card information.